 Yield10 has a pipeline of more than 10 novel yield traits in research and development and we expect to generate several proof points for our traits in various crops over the next two years.
-We are developing our lead yield trait C3003 in canola and recently completed the second year of field tests of C3003 in Canada.
-Field tests are continuing in 2019 as we advance the trait towards commercial development by developing additional commercial canola lines (events) with the trait and expanding field testing.
-We are conducting our first field testing of C3004 in our Camelina platform in 2019 and are currently working to deploy and test this promising trait in canola and soybean, as well as in corn in the future.
+We are developing our lead yield trait C3003 in canola and recently completed its second year of field tests in Canada.
+We anticipate that field tests will continue in 2019 as we advance the trait towards commercial development by developing additional commercial canola lines with the trait and expanding field testing.
+We plan to undertake our first field testing of C3004 in our Camelina platform in 2019 and are working to deploy and test this promising trait in canola, soybean and corn in the future.
 We have proven capabilities with genome editing using the CRISPR/Cas9 system and have been granted "non-regulated" status from USDA-APHIS for single and multiple genome edited lines of Camelina designed to increase oil content.
-In 2019, we are field testing these plant lines and plan to use the data to optimize the deployment of these traits to boost oil content in canola and potentially soybean.
+We plan to field test these plant lines and use the data to optimize the deployment of these traits to boost oil content in canola and potentially soybean.
 We recently successfully edited C3007, a novel target gene for increasing oil content, in canola and these plants are now progressing through our development pipeline.
-We are progressing initial development and testing of multiple traits in wheat and rice as a means to attract funded partnerships for these crops.
+We plan to continue to progress initial development and testing of multiple traits in wheat and rice.
 Our approach is to engineer rice and wheat plants with our gene regulator traits to increase photosynthesis and grain yield and use those plants as a source of data to generate new gene targets for genome editing.
 Yield10 has no plans to field test or develop wheat or rice using traditional genetic engineering technologies.
-We anticipate that data generated on our traits will enable us to establish revenue generating collaborations in the future for the development and commercialization of our novel yield traits in commercial crops.
+We anticipate that data generated on our traits will enable us to establish revenue generating collaborations in the future for the development and commercial ization of our novel yield traits in commercial crops.

-We are building a portfolio of intellectual property around our crop technologies and traits.
-As of September 30, 2019, we owned or held exclusive rights to 23 pending patent applications worldwide related to advanced technologies for increasing yield in crops and for increasing the oil content in oilseed crops.
-In June 2019, we filed a new patent on what we believe to be a breakthrough technology for sustainable low-cost production of PHB biomaterials in engineered oilseeds such as Camelina.
+We are building a portfolio of intellectual property around our crop yield technology and traits.
+As of February 28, 2019, we owned or held exclusive rights to 17 pending patent applications worldwide related to advanced technologies for increasing yield in crops.
 Our portfolio of patent applications includes plant science technologies we have in-licensed globally and exclusively from the University of Massachusetts and North Carolina State University related to the yield trait gene C3003 and other advanced technologies based on advanced metabolic engineering methods to improve carbon capture and selectively control carbon partitioning in plants.
-Our portfolio of patent applications also includes advanced technologies for increasing oil content in oilseed crops such as Camelina and canola that we in-licensed globally and exclusively from the University of Missouri in 2018 and 2019 related to the yield trait genes C3007, C3010 and C3012.
+Our portfolio of patent applications also includes advanced technologies for increasing oil content in oilseed crops that we in-licensed globally and exclusively from the University of Missouri in 2018 related to the yield trait genes C3007 and C3010.